Majene: People

-The largest population group are those of Mandar tribal origins.
+The largest population group are those of Mandar ethnic origins.
 The next largest ethnic group represented in the town are the Buginese.
 The remaining ethnic groups living in the city are mixed and include Javanese, Makassarese, Madurese, and ethnic Chinese, and people from Mamasa, Enrekang, Minang and Tana Toraja.
 Each of these groups has its own corresponding languages.

 Weather

 The weather in Majene is characterized by a fairly consistent hot and humid tropical climate typical of equatorial regions.
 Daily temperatures average around 27.5 °C (81.5 °F) with a mean humidity factor of 78.3%.
 Overcast skies are common and can sometimes provide relief from the beating sun.
 There are two seasons: the rainy season and the less-rainy season.
 The rainy season begins in October and ends in May, while the less-rainy seasons begins in June and ends in September.
 The number of rain days and rainfalls from 2009 are tabulated below: